NEAT-project/neat/policy/README.md

 ### Numeric property ranges

 In addition to single values (boolean, integer, float, ...) the value of a property may be specified as a numeric two-tuple to indicate a range, e.g. `(5,30.1)` or `(100,inf)`.
+Single numeric values are viewed as a range with a length of one.

-When comparing properties with range values, two properties are considered equal if their ranges overlap (or if a single value falls within a range).
+When comparing properties containing range values, two properties are considered "equal" if their ranges overlap.
+A property update is considered successful if the ranges overlap - the resulting updated property will contain the intersection of the two ranges.

 ## NEAT Policies